 At the time of this writing the crane is about four years old and has been 100% reliable.
 It is a fantastic solution for moving all sorts of things to the upper levels of the house.
 Besides being so functional, it is a great conversation starter with visitors!

-With the concept of in the moment problem solving, this is the Mechanic’s Post category for “Solutions!”
+With the concept of “in the moment problem solving” this is the Mechanic’s Post category for “Solutions!”
 These are customer stories about ways they have creatively found DIY ways to solve life’s little inconveniences.
 We have a whole category dedicated to the wonderful stories.

 This is your area, so please share your creations that make life a little easier.
 Readers just like you would love to see what you’ve done, to be inspired in their own problem solving.
 It doesn’t have to be long, just a short story and some photos.
 Just like this solution for a DIY House Crane.
 Thanks again to A Treehouse Dweller for sending the photos and story.

 Mechanical Elements is the DIY Web Portal for all sorts of projects, so we would love to see your creative solutions too.
 Jump in and be a part.
 Thank you!